 Watching Nyhavn at sunset, sitting in one of the city’s cozy coffee shops, I realized I could easily live in Copenhagen, Denmark.
 Clean air, little traffic, nice cafés, beautiful museums and picturesque houses.
 Above all, many green spaces where to go for a walk in the lazy Sunday afternoons.
 For some funny reason, I have always seen the city at its best, under a shining sun in different seasons.
 So I have no idea how it might look in a rainy, misty day.
 I’ve been told it is not as poetic as I imagine.
 Anyways, Copenhagen is a lovely place to me.
 I enjoy wandering in the nice streets of the city center, peering into antiquarians and design shops.
 I love to stop at one the many coffe shops for a cup of tea and a Danish pastry.
 Every city has its own smell, and Copenhagen smells of butter and sugar.

 The colours are warm, vivid – orange, yellow, cerulean – or delicate, less intense – light blue, pale salmon, light green.
 When you go back to a city you’ve already visited, the most beautiful thing is to wander without a map, without a plan.
 This time, my wanderings bring me from my hotel (next to the train station) to the Library.
 This wonderful place hidden behind the walls of Christianborg Palace is a peaceful oasis where the only sound is that of the chirping birds.
 Not elegant, but imposing; covered in vines and with a dignified, ancient atmosphere.
 It’s Saturday morning and people are relaxed.
-It’s easy to enjoy the Scandinavian sweet life here.
+It’s easy to enjoy the Danish sweet life here.

 NYHAVN AND ITS COLOURS